-Investments: Under GASB 79, Certain External Investment Pools and Pool Participants, the Center's investments represent a qualifying external investment pool that measures for financial reporting purposes all of its investments at amortized cost.
+Investments: Pursuant to GASB 79, Certain External Investment Pools and Pool Participants, the Center's investments represent a qualifying external investment pool that measures for financial reporting purposes all of its investments at amortized cost.
 All investment income, including changes in the fair value of investments, is reported as revenue in the accompanying statements of revenues, expenses and changes in net position.
-The Center's investments as of June 30, 2017 and 2016 meet the definition to be reported as cash equivalents.
+The Center's investments as of June 30, 2018 and 2017 meet the definition to be reported as cash equivalents.

 Revenue recognition: Investment income is recognized as earned.
 Sponsorship revenues represent fees collected from companies for providing tradeshow booths and other space at industry trade shows.
 Sponsorship revenues are recognized when earned upon occurrence of the event.
-Consortium revenues are fees paid by corporations to sponsor and participate in the Center's small business matching grant and accelerator loan programs.
-Fees are for a specific time period and, accordingly, revenues are recognized over the specified time period.
+In fiscal year 2018, the Center created a 5-year public-private initiative for the Center's MassNextGen program.
+The sponsorships received from private sources are recorded as unearned revenue and recognized as sponsorship revenue once the grants are awarded under the program and agreements are executed.
+If the Center cancels or terminates the program prior to completion, any unused sponsorship funds received will be returned to the sponsors.